Dirk Brockmann: Education and career

+Research

 Brockmann pioneered the scientific use of mass data collected in online games in a 2006 study in which he and his colleagues analyzed the geographic circulation of millions of dollar-bills registered at the online bill tracking website Where's George?
 This study lead to the discovery of universal scaling laws in human mobility, the forecast of spreading routes of the 2009 flu pandemic in the United States and effective geographic borders in the United States.
 Brockmann also pioneered the development of computational models and forecast systems for the global spread of epidemics based on global air-transportation.
 In a 2013 study Brockmann and his colleague Dirk Helbing showed that complex global contagion phenomena can be mapped onto simple propagating wave patterns using the theoretical concept of effective distance.
 This method was employed for import risk estimates during the Ebola virus epidemic in West Africa in 2014.